HelTecAutomation/CubeCell-Arduino/README.md

 This project was provided by Heltec Automation Technology.

-- This project aims to provide Ariduino's convenient development environment and routine library for ASR650x series chips, which is convenient for users to quickly deploy and develop ASR650x series chips.
+- This project aims to provide Arduino convenient development environment and routine library for ASR650x series chips, which is convenient for users to quickly deploy and develop ASR650x series chips.

 ## Instructions